tayler6000/pyVoIP/docs/Examples.rst

 Setup
 *****

-PyVoIP uses callback functions to initiate phone calls.
-In the example below, our callback function is named ``answer``.
-The callback takes one argument, which is a :ref:`VoIPCall` instance.
+PyVoIP uses :ref:`VoIPPhone` child class to initiate phone calls.
+In the example below, our ringing function is named ``Call.ringing``.

 We are also importing :ref:`VoIPPhone` and :ref:`InvalidStateError<invalidstateerror>`.
 VoIPPhone is the main class for our `softphone <https://en.wikipedia.org/wiki/Softphone>`_.
 An InvalidStateError is thrown when you try to perform an impossible command.
 For example, denying the call when the phone is already answered, answering when it's already answered, etc.